bofi99/ovms-link/README.md

 for the route planning process and appropriate updates to the plan along the way based on live information.

+This version is for the Kia Soul EV 30kWh.
+The SOH calculation is not correct in OVMS and leads to the wrong calculation of the reference consumption in ABRP.
+The SOH is replaced with a manually entered value.
+Currently only the KIA workshop and the SoulSpy app can read the SOH for the 30 kWh version.

 ## Installation
+Extra step for this version:
+Enter the correct SOH value in line 196 of the abrp.js file

 ### Obtain Live Data Token